atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-tools.md

 ### Application Dashboards

 Many modern SaaS applications come built with the same set of fixed dashboards and visualizations to showcase the data they are capturing.
 These charts are highly tuned to specific use cases and can be quite informative - and maybe all you really need.
 Some, like Salesforce, even have customizable chart and dashboard creators built-in for high flexibility.
-These can take you a long way, especially if you don't need to see this data in combination with other data.
+These can take you a long way, especially if you don’t need to see this data in combination with other data.

 ![Application Dashboards](/assets/images/Screen Shot 2019-09-30 at 9.48.53 PM.png)